 Natalie Singer-Velush, '16

 Natalie Singer-Velush is a journalist, essayist, poet, editor and teacher.
-She is a former courts and crimes newspaper reporter and chronic nostalgic obsessed with interrogating identities and cross-examining her own stories over and over.
-Natalie’ Master’s thesis memoir, California Calling, was named a finalist in the Autumn House Press nonfiction book contest.
-She is an invited 2016/2017 Writer Ambassador for On the Boards, a contemporary performing arts collective in Seattle; her critical responses to the season’s performances will create a bridge of dialogue between artists and the community.
-She is also a teacher with Pongo Teen Writing, writing poetry with youth inside King County’s juvenile detention.
-Natalie is also a content strategist and Executive Editor of ParentMap magazine in Seattle and serves on the board of the Society of Professional Journalists Western Washington where she is the Communications and Social Media chair.
+She is a former courts and crime newspaper reporter and chronic nostalgic obsessed with interrogating identities and cross-examining her own stories over and over.
+Natalie’ Master’s thesis memoir, California Calling, is forthcoming from Hawthorne Books (March 2018).
+She is an invited 2016/2017 Writer Ambassador for On the Boards, a contemporary performing arts collective in Seattle; her critical responses to the season’s performances create a bridge of dialogue between artists and the community.
+She has taught poetry with Pongo Teen Writing to youth inside King County’s juvenile detention and at the state's psychiatric facility for youth.
+Natalie is also a communications manager at Microsoft.
 As a mother/artist, Natalie is concerned with the experiences of, and access granted to, parent artists and mothers in particular.
 In a culture where mothers navigate near-constant tension and marginalization around their identities as women and caregivers, mother/artists often struggle to access the resources available to other artists and which are critical to sustain a creative self.
 Through her creative and community work, Natalie is committed to supporting mother/artists so that their voices may be heard and their work elevated.